francescm/tessera_sanitaria/README.md

 Card number as hex ASCII encoded.

-To obtain full card number as
-printed on the back side:
+To obtain full 20 digit card number as printed on the back side:
+* read 13 char and discard the first;
-* add fixed prefix (`8038000`) in front of what you read in this field;
+* add fixed prefix (`8038000`) in front of what you read;
 * calculate luhn checksum of
 all the previous (prefix + number read);
 * add checksum as last char.
 [1]

+## Try it with ruby

+    bundle install
+    # -d is just for debug
+    bundle exec ruby -d tessera_sanitaria.rb

 [1] https://sistemats1.sanita.finanze.it/portale/documents/20182/34254/allegato%2Btecnico%2BTS-CNS%2Bex%2BDL%2B78-2010_v22-06-12.pdf/2ef2b969-879c-64f5-2b0a-8bce9877c08f